Economic Investment Trust (TSE:EVT) Hits New 52-Week High at $128.00

-Economic Investment Trust Limited (TSE:EVT)’s stock price reached a new 52-week high during mid-day trading on Wednesday .
-The company traded as high as C$128.00 and last traded at C$128.00, with a volume of 100 shares traded.
+Economic Investment Trust Limited (TSE:EVT)’s stock price reached a new 52-week high on Wednesday .
+The stock traded as high as C$128.00 and last traded at C$128.00, with a volume of 100 shares changing hands.
 The stock had previously closed at C$127.00.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, December 31st.
-Investors of record on Wednesday, December 15th were issued a dividend of $0.30 per share.
+The firm also recently declared a quarterly dividend, which was paid on Friday, December 31st.
+Shareholders of record on Wednesday, December 15th were issued a $0.30 dividend.
 The ex-dividend date was Tuesday, December 14th.
-This represents a $1.20 dividend on an annualized basis and a dividend yield of 0.94%.
+This represents a $1.20 annualized dividend and a dividend yield of 0.94%.

 Economic Investment Trust Limited is a closed-ended equity mutual fund launched and managed by Burgundy Asset Management Ltd. The fund invests in public equity markets across the globe.
 It seeks to invest in stocks of companies operating across diversified sectors.
 The fund benchmarks the performance of its portfolio against the S&P/TSX Composite Index, MSCI World Index, and S&P 500 Index.